CRIMAC-WP4-Machine-learning/CRIMAC-FM-testdatapaper/README.md

 ### Software

+It is recommended to use git for obtaining the latest updates for the code.

 You will need a working installation of Korona and python.
-It is also recommended to use git for obtaining the latest updates.
+The code has been tested on Python 3.8.

-The required python libraries are listed in the [requirements.txt](requirements.txt) file.
+The required python libraries for python 3.8 are listed in the [requirements.txt](requirements.txt) file.
 To install the packages you can run `pip install -r requirements.txt` from the terminal.

 It is recommended to use python environments.
 You can generate an environment by `python3 -m venv CRIMAC_testdata`, where `CRIMAC_testdata` is the name of the environment.
 Note that the environment will be installed in the current directory.
 It is recommented to create a separate directory to organize different environments, e.g. by `mkdir pyvenv` and enter the directory by `cd pyenv` before creating it.